kjaromin/Karateka/README.md

 # The Breaking of Karateka

-Created for CDM 176- A puzzle game using The Breaking of Karateka
+Created for CDM 176: A spin on The Making of Karateka!

 Instructions and builds at: [insert itch page]